Uveitis is a form of eye inflammation that can cause pain, redness and blurry vision. Prompt treatment is important.

 Uveitis is a form of eye inflammation.
 It affects the middle layer of tissue in the eye wall (uvea).

 Uveitis (u-vee-I-tis) warning signs often come on suddenly and get worse quickly.
 They include eye redness, pain and blurred vision.
-The condition can affect one or both eyes.
-It primarily affects people ages 20 to 50, but it may also affect children.
+The condition can affect one or both eyes, and it can affect people of all ages, even children.

 Possible causes of uveitis are infection, injury, or an autoimmune or inflammatory disease.
 Many times a cause can't be identified.

 Uveitis can be serious, leading to permanent vision loss.
-Early diagnosis and treatment are important to prevent the complications of uveitis.
+Early diagnosis and treatment are important to prevent complications and preserve your vision.

 Contact your doctor if you think you have the warning signs of uveitis.
 He or she may refer you to an eye specialist (ophthalmologist).
 If you're having significant eye pain and unexpected vision problems, seek immediate medical attention.

-The uvea is a layer of tissue beneath the white of the eye (sclera).
-It has three parts: the iris, which is the colored part of the eye; the ciliary body, which secretes the transparent liquid (aqueous humor) into the eye; and the choroid layer, which is the layer of blood vessels and connective tissue between the sclera and the retina.
+The uvea consists of structures of the eye beneath the white of the eye (sclera).
+It has three parts: (1) the iris, which is the colored part of the eye; (2) the ciliary body, which is the structure in the eye that secretes the transparent liquid within the front of the eye; and (3) the choroid, which is the layer of blood vessels between the sclera and the retina.

-In about half of all cases, the specific cause of uveitis isn't clear.
+In about half of all cases, the specific cause of uveitis isn't clear, and the disorder may be considered an autoimmune disease that only affects the eye or eyes.
 If a cause can be determined, it may be one of the following:

 People with changes in certain genes may be more likely to develop uveitis.
-In addition, a recent study shows a significant association between uveitis and cigarette smoking.
+Cigarette smoking has been associated with more difficult to control uveitis.

 Left untreated, uveitis can cause complications, including:

-When you visit an eye specialist (ophthalmologist), he or she will likely conduct a complete eye exam and gather a thorough health history.
-You may also need these tests:
+When you visit an eye specialist (ophthalmologist), they will likely conduct a complete eye exam and gather a thorough health history.
+The eye examination usually involves the following:

-If uveitis is caused by an underlying condition, treatment will focus on that specific condition.
-The goal of treatment is to reduce the inflammation in your eye.
+If uveitis is caused by an underlying condition, treatment may focus on that specific condition.
+Usually the treatment for uveitis is the same regardless of the cause, as long as the cause is not infectious.
+The goal of treatment is to reduce the swelling in your eye, as well as in other parts of the body, if present.
+In some cases, treatment may be necessary for months to years.
 Several treatment options are available.

-Some of these medications can have serious side effects, such as glaucoma and cataracts.
-You may need to visit your doctor for follow-up examinations and blood tests every 1 to 3 months.
+Some of these medicines can have serious eye-related side effects, such as glaucoma and cataracts.
+Medicine by mouth or injection can have side effects in other parts of the body outside the eyes.
+You may need to visit your doctor frequently for follow-up examinations and blood tests.

-The speed of your recovery depends in part on the type of uveitis you have and the severity of your symptoms.
-Uveitis that affects the back of your eye (choroiditis) tends to heal more slowly than uveitis in the front of the eye (iritis).
+The speed of your recovery depends in part on the type of uveitis you have and how bad your symptoms are.
+Uveitis that affects the back of your eye (posterior uveitis or panuveitis, including retinitis or choroiditis) tends to heal more slowly than uveitis in the front of the eye (anterior uveitis or iritis).
 Severe inflammation takes longer to clear up than mild inflammation does.

 Uveitis can come back.
-Make an appointment with your doctor if any of your symptoms reappear after successful treatment.
+Make an appointment with your doctor if any of your symptoms reappear or worsen.

-Your symptoms may prompt you to make an appointment with your family doctor or general practitioner.
-You may be referred to a doctor who specializes in disorders of the eyes (ophthalmologist).
+Your symptoms may prompt you to make an appointment with your primary doctor.
+You may be referred to a doctor who specializes in disorders of the eyes, called an ophthalmologist.

 Here's some information to help you get ready for your appointment and know what to expect from your doctor.